 The security, which stopped the allocation process, is defined as the "middle security".
 In this step, the allocation of the middle security is reviewed to determine how to best approximate the 50% target.
-If the middle security has a free float-adjusted market capitalization weight of less than 5% in the MSCI China A Index, its free float-adjusted market capitalization is allocated to the value or growth index that comes closest to the 50% target.
-If the middle security has a free float-adjusted market capitalization weight of more than 5% in the MSCI China A Index, its free float-adjusted market capitalization weight of more than 5% in the MSCI China A Index, its free float-adjusted market capitalization can be partially allocated to the value and growth indices in order to be closer to the 50% target.
+If the middle security has a free float-adjusted market capitalization weight of less than 5% in the MSCI Standard Country Index, its free float-adjusted market capitalization is allocated to the value or growth index that comes closest to the 50% target.
+If the middle security has a free float-adjusted market capitalization weight of more than 5% in the MSCI Standard Country Index, its free float-adjusted market capitalization can be partially allocated to the value and growth indices in order to be closer to the 50% target.
 The VIF and GIF for a middle security can be either 1, 0.65, 0.5, 0.35 or 0.
 Depending on the outcome of the attribution of this middle security, neither index may reach the 50% target and therefore the attribution process may continue.